-In a comment to the report published by the Swedish Refugee Law Centre, criticism was put forward regarding the conclusion made by the authors and that the examination of children's own reasons for asylum had been overlooked in the review.
+In a comment to the report published by the Swedish Refugee Law Center, criticism was put forward regarding the conclusion made by the authors and that the examination of children's own reasons for asylum had been overlooked in the review.
 The report identifies shortcomings in the conditions for children to talk about their own reasons for asylum, and it is not clear from the review how many of the decisions granting asylum are based on the child's own reasons for asylum.
-The Swedish Refugee Law Centre therefore calls for a new review focusing on how children's reasons for asylum are assessed and taken into account.
+The Swedish Refugee Law Center therefore calls for a new review focusing on how children's reasons for asylum are assessed and taken into account.
 The Swedish Migration Agency is indeed clear in its self-criticism regarding the shortcomings of the examination of the child's best interest.
-At the same time, the Swedish Refugee Law Centre notes with concern that, despite the serious shortcomings that have been identified, the Swedish Migration Agency considers that the outcome of the reviewed cases has been legally acceptable.
-The Swedish Migration Agency is of the opinion that the decisions appear to have a correct outcome in the light of the documentation available in the cases, even if they were justified in a deficient and unclear manner.
-In the comment by the Swedish Refugee Law Centre it is argued that it is not possible to conclude that an outcome is legally acceptable if the documentation is inadequate, the best interests of the child have not been identified or if no examination of the child's best interests has taken place.
+At the same time, the Swedish Refugee Law Center notes with concern that, despite the serious shortcomings that have been identified, the Swedish Migration Agency considers that the outcome of the reviewed cases has been legally acceptable.212

 As part of the quality review, a questionnaire was sent to decision-makers at asylum units.
-The findings from the questionnaire are published in a separate report.
-When respondents are asked what makes it difficult to consider the best interests of the child, lack of resources, unclear legislation and /or conflict with other legal provisions seem to pose the greatest challenges.
+The findings from the questionnaire are published in a separate report.213 When respondents are asked what makes it difficult to consider the best interests of the child, lack of resources, unclear legislation and/or conflict with other legal provisions seem to pose the greatest challenges.
 Lack of resources primarily referred to lack of time.
 The reasons stated for the lack of time was, among other things, connected to priorities, such as production requirements, but also that the time booked for asylum interviews is not adapted to the individual case and that sufficient time is not allocated for interviews with the children in the family.

-At the beginning of 2023, an assignment was given within the Migration Agency to develop an action plan to increase the legal and procedural quality in the parts where the quality follow-up identified deficiencies.
+At the beginning of 2023, an assignment was given within the Swedish Migration Agency to develop an action plan to increase the legal and procedural quality in the parts where the quality follow-up identified deficiencies.
 The action plan proposes an educational initiative with a focus on writing and justifying the position (in decisions) on the best interests of the child and is aimed at all employees in the asylum process and administrative process.
-One of the measures proposed in the quality follow-up was that, after the
+One of the measures proposed in the quality follow-up was that, after the measures had been introduced, it should be decided whether a new quality follow-up is needed.
+Training initiatives will be introduced in 2025.214